craftcms/docs/docs/commerce/4.x/orders-carts.md

 :::

 ::: warning
-Commerce Lite is limited to a single line in the cart.\
-If a customer adds a new item, it replaces whatever was already in the cart.\
+Commerce Lite is limited to a single item in the cart.
+If a customer adds a new item, it replaces whatever was already in the cart.
 If multiple items are added in a request, only the last one gets added to the cart.

+_The limitation was removed in Commerce 4.5, when the Lite and Pro editions were combined.
+Lite licenses were upgraded, so existing projects can be upgraded to 4.5.0 to unlock all its features._
 :::

 ### Working with Line Items